Laundry soap keeps you clean and smelling good. But that doesn’t mean you have to let companies that make this stuff take you to the cleaners.

 Total cost per load?
 In the neighborhood of 2 cents.
 Store-bought detergent, depending on what you buy and where you buy it, can cost about 20 cents per load — 10 times more.

-So, there are at least two alternatives to the agitation of paying a bunch of money for laundry detergent: Ditch it altogether and use nothing more than water in your washer, or save 90 percent by making your own laundry detergent.
+So, now you have two alternatives to the headache of paying a bunch of money for laundry detergent: Ditch it altogether and use nothing more than water in your washer, or save 90 percent by making your own laundry soap.

 What household products do you make for yourself?
 Share your tips in comments below or on our Facebook page.